dfamonteiro/blog/blog/content/posts/production-load-generator.md

 }
 ```

-Which load scenario is executed and for how long is determined by the `appsettings.json` file:
+Which load scenario is executed, for how long, and against which MES environment is determined by the `appsettings.json` file:

 ```json
 {